 WEX FlexCard – Finally, there’s the WEX FlexCard, a charge card that carries no fees.
 The card comes with a fixed rebate of 3 cents/gallon irrespective of monthly fuel purchases.
 Although this is a charge card, businesses are allowed to carry a balance on it as needed.
 The WEX FlexCard is accepted by 95% of all gas stations in the US.

-Fuel (fleet) cards are a unique method of payment which can help companies with fleets of trucks, vans, or other vehicles save money on fuel cost while monitoring their personnel’s spending habits.
+Fuel (fleet) cards are a unique method of payment that can help companies with fleets of trucks, vans, or other vehicles save money on fuel cost while monitoring their personnel’s spending habits.
 A business using fleet cars will give drivers the cards to use while driving business fleet vehicles.
 When drivers use the fuel cards, companies can earn rebates on every gallon of gas purchased.

 Another benefit is that businesses can also quickly access usage and activity reports on each employee card in real-time.
 As a result of this versatility, companies can then set appropriate limits as they see fit.
 That can be based on each transaction or spending limits by day or week, depending on driver routes.
 There are significant benefits of using a fleet card, but which one a business uses needs to be carefully evaluated.